biofuture/Ublastx_stageone/README.md

         -c This option fulfill copy number correction by Copywriter database to transfrom 16S information into cell number [ direct searching hyper variable region database by usearch; default 1]
         -h print this help information

-This step will search reads against ARG database ([CARD](https://card.mcmaster.ca/) and [ARDB](http://ardb.cbcb.umd.edu/)) and 16S greengene non-redundant 85 OTUs database to identify potential ARG reads and 16S reads.
+This step will search reads against SARG databbase and 16S greengene non-redundant 85 OTUs database to identify potential ARG reads and 16S reads.
 This step will generate searching results files for each fastq.
-This step also obtain the microbial community structure information of samples by searching against hyper-variable region database, and then perform copy number correction using Copyrighter copy number database (release date) to finally estimate the cell number of samples **by setting the option -c**.
+This step also obtain the microbial community structure information of samples by searching against hyper-variable region database, and then perform copy number correction using Copyrighter copy number database (release date) to finally estimate the cell number of samples.

 The results are in testoutdir/, it looks like this: